 At some point, you should start realizing you don’t know HOW to make it happen.
 You want to— hell, you are committed to it— but you don’t know how.
 THEN, and only then, are you in the right mindset.

 Here are some points you’ll need to spend a LOT more time on:

 Start with this….
 Investors don’t invest in ideas.

 They will want asymmetric risk/reward.
 Investors aren’t gamblers.
 They want to mitigate risk while maximizing returns.
-This means you have to have mitigated a ton of risk OR be able to provide off the charts returns.
-But hold your hockey-stick chart and refer to #1 above.
-This “return” is likely to be based on their analysis of unnatural growth curves you are already achieving not your powerpoint or market-share projections.
+This means you have to have mitigated a ton of risk OR be able to provide off-the-chart returns.
+But hold your hockey stick chart and refer to #1 above.
+This “return” is likely to be based on their analysis of unnatural growth curves you are already achieving not your PowerPoint or market-share projections.

 They may invest in people.
 75% of all investors will ultimately invest in people (you and your team) if the other factors they are evaluating are all generally positive.
 So if you have great performance, an unfair advantage in a giant market, and your team is off the charts, your odds are getting closer to 5-10%.